-An “act of God,” strictly from a legal sense, is defined as an unforeseeable or un-guardable act that cannot be prevented or avoided by reasonable prudence, diligence and care.
+In a legal sense, we strictly define an “act of God” as an unforeseeable or un-guardable act that reasonable prudence, diligence, and care cannot prevent or avoid.
 An “act of God” must be the primary cause of nonperformance.

-Typically “acts of God” include catastrophic weather events that include, but are not limited to tornados, floods and hurricanes.
+Typically, catastrophic weather events, including but not limited to tornadoes, floods, and hurricanes, constitute “acts of God.”
 It does not include economic crisis, termite infestations and sudden power failures.

 As COVID-19 has technically been spread by humans, it may not constitute an “act of God”.
 However, it might be enough to trigger a force majeure clause.